MicrosoftDocs/customer-insights/ci-docs/journeys/developer/event-management-web-application.md

 2. [Power Apps portal hosted](portal-hosted.md)

 > [!WARNING]
-> We would like to inform our customers that the upkeep of customizations on the sample Angular website is their responsibility.
+> We'd like to gently remind our customers that maintaining customizations on the sample Angular website is part of their responsibility.

 ## Prerequisites